EIDA/eida-statistics/aggregator/README.md

 # EIDA Statistics aggregation

-This project should provide unified statistics about EIDA nodes usage.
+This project provides unified statistics about EIDA nodes usage.

+This program is part of the EIDA logging system.
+The aggregator groups a set of dataselect usage information in order to build a logging statistic ready to be shipped to the central system.

 ## Aggregating data

 Each EIDA node prepares an aggregation of their logging file using the same script.